brandonbunt/brandonbunt.github.io/index.md

 - Geodesic Climate Battery Design
 - Sensing and Controls Integration

+### Recent Updates:
+- Completed participation in [NMSU's I-Core Program](https://arrowheadcenter.nmsu.edu/program/aggie-i-corps/) to improve skills associated with effective customer discovery
+- Joined the Climate Mobilization Project's [2025 National Climate Survival Incubator](https://www.theclimatemobilization.org/climate-survival#incubators)

 ## Work Experience and Past Projects

 ### [MUDBUG](https://mudbug.earth)
 September 2022 - August 2024

 Developing IoT solutions for subsistence and family farmers with a focus on permaculture.
 MUDBUG stands for Multi-Use Data acquisition Bio Unit Group.
 One of 23 teams in the nation to be recently awarded $5000 by VentureWell.
-Currently invited by NSF to apply to their stage 1 seed fund.
-More updates soon!
+Invited by NSF to apply to their stage 1 seed fund in early 2024

 ### Cooper Union Summer STEM: ["Mycomaterials"](https://cooper.edu/engineering/courses/summer-stem/stem22-9)
 June 2023 - August 2023